-Additional terrorist attacks, even if not made directly on the airline industry, or the fear of or the precautions taken in anticipation of such attacks (including elevated national threat warnings, travel restrictions or selective cancellation or redirection of flights) could materially and adversely affect the Company and the airline industry.
-Wars and other international hostilities could also have a material adverse impact on the Company's financial condition, liquidity and results of operations.
-The Company's financial resources may not be sufficient to absorb the adverse effects of any future terrorist attacks or other international hostilities.
+Terrorist attacks or international hostilities, even if not made on or targeted directly at the airline industry, or the fear of or the precautions taken in anticipation of such attacks (including elevated national threat warnings, travel restrictions, selective cancellation or redirection of flights and new security regulations) could materially and adversely affect the Company and the airline industry.
+Security events pose a significant risk to our passenger and cargo operations.
+These events could include acts of violence in public areas that we cannot control.
+The Company's financial resources may not be sufficient to absorb the adverse effects of any future terrorist attacks, international hostilities or other security events.
+Any such events could have a material adverse impact on the Company's financial condition, liquidity and operating results.